 When a user signs into Kentico using claims-based authentication, the system creates a corresponding user in the system with the Is external flag enabled.
 If you want to assign permissions to users, you have to assign the permissions to the user profiles created in Kentico.
 The claims-based authentication implemented in Kentico handles only the authentication of users (uses only the name and e-mail of users from the tokens), you have to configure the authorization of users (permissions and roles) in Kentico itself.

 To start using claims-based authentication:

-- Establish an identity provider service (for example Active Directory Federation Services).
+- Establish an identity provider service (for example Active Directory Federation Services or Access Control Service).

 Configure the service so that it accepts your Kentico application as a relying party.